MH CET Law 2026 Eligibility (3 & 5 Year LLB): Qualification, Age Limit, Reservation, Minimum Marks

 • Candidates who have completed their Class 10 or Class 12 or both as distance learning or the correspondence method are eligible for the MH CET Law 2026 3-year LLB.

-• These candidates must have completed their basic education (Class 1 to Class 9) at a regular school affiliated by a recognised national or state board.
+• These aspirants must have basic education (Class 1 to Class 9) at a regular school affiliated by a recognised national or state board.

 • Candidates who have graduated through an Open University with a preparatory examination are also eligible to apply for MH CET Law 2026 and take part in the Centralised Admission Process (CAP) for admission to 3-year LLB courses.